 In this tutorial, we will show you how to install MariaDB on Debian 11.
 For those of you who didn’t know, MariaDB is a popular open-source relational database, developed by MySQL developers.
-Unlike MySQL, MariaDB was meant to be totally free for use.
+Unlike MySQL, MariaDB was meant to be totally free to use.
 The original creators of MySQL developed MariaDB in response to fears that MySQL will suddenly become a paid service due to Oracle’s acquisition.
 With its history of doing similar tactics, the developers behind MariaDB have promised to keep it open source and free from such fears as what has happened to MySQL.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of the MariaDB database on a Debian 11 (Bullseye).